Agoric/agoric-sdk/packages/inter-protocol/test/auction/README-bidding-cli.md

 It's because the blockchain has no record of your account until some tokens are sent to it.

-Use https://devnet.faucet.agoric.net/ to get some BLD and toy IBC asset tokens.
+Use https://devnet.faucet.agoric.net/ or similar to get some BLD and toy IBC asset tokens.

 Confirm by querying your balances: